Staying safe, together

 - Our Human and Natural History Halls, Bug Gallery and Museum Zone are open, though portions of the galleries where physical distancing is not possible are closed off, and the number of visitors allowed in each gallery at any time is limited.

-- Our Museum Shop is open, with restrictions on five visitors at any time to support physical distancing.
+- Our Museum Shop is open, with restrictions on eight visitors at any time to support physical distancing.

 - The Children’s Gallery, Museum Café, café seating, second floor mezzanine by the Theatre, and Manitou Asiniy Gallery are closed to limit visitor contact.